-Since the study of politics and economics are closely and intimately related, we ask students (1) get a grounding in political science and economics, and perhaps a third discipline, sociology; (2) to specialize in either American Public Policy or World Trade and Development; and (3) to integrate their studies in a final senior seminar that cuts across the different fields of specialization.
+Since the study of politics and economics are closely and intimately related, we ask students (1) get a grounding in political science and economics, and perhaps a third discipline, sociology; (2)

+to specialize in either American Public Policy or World Trade and Development; and (3) to integrate their studies in a final senior seminar that cuts across the different fields of specialization.
-Lower Level Course Requirements (four courses required):

-All three of the following:

-ECON 110 Principles of Macroeconomics

-ECON 111 Principles of Microeconomics

-POSC 265 Politics of Global Economic Relations

-or

-POSC 263 European Political Economy (Not offered in 2011-2012)

-plus one course from:

-ECON 250 History of Economic Ideas

-Middle-Division Requirement (one course required):

-The selected course must correspond with area of specialization.

-American Public Policy:

-ECON 270 Economics of the Public Sector (Not offered in 2011-2012)

-POSC 201 National Policymaking (Not offered in 2011-2012)

-SOAN 220 Class, Power, and Inequality in America (Not offered in 2011-2012)

-or World Trade and Development:

-ECON 241 Growth and Development

-ECON 280 International Trade
+Lower Level Course Requirements (four courses required): All three of the following: ECON 110 Principles of Macroeconomics ECON 111 Principles of Microeconomics POSC 265 Capitalist Crises, Power and Policy or POSC 263 European Political Economy (Not offered in 2012-2013) plus one course from: ECON 250 History of Economic Ideas HIST 141 Europe in the Twentieth Century POSC 170 International Relations and World Politics Middle-Division Requirement (one course required): The selected course must correspond with area of specialization.
+American Public Policy: ECON 270 Economics of the Public Sector (Not offered in 2012-2013) POSC 201 National Policymaking (Not offered in 2012-2013) SOAN 220 Class.
+Power, and Inequality in America or World Trade and Development ECON 240 Microeconomics of Development ECON 241 Growth and Development (Not offered in 2012-2013) ECON 280 International Trade (Not offered in 2012-2013)